ryderstorm/pocketsmith-mcp-python/docs/mcp-inspector.md

 just inspector
 ```

-This starts the Inspector UI on randomized ports and runs the MCP server via stdio using uv.
+This starts the Inspector UI on randomized ports and runs the MCP server via stdio using uvx.
 The chosen ports are printed to stderr.

 ## Quick Start (UI)